 BEST: Volatility Indexes

 VIXY is designed to track near-term VIX futures contracts, which are a measure of expected volatility in the S&P 500.
-The fund charges an expense ratio of 0.85 percent, and currently has more than $110 million in total assets.
+The fund charges an expense ratio of 0.85 percent, and currently has over $110 million in total assets.

 This ETF is different than other exchange-traded products that invest in volatility futures, because it is backed by tangible assets in a commodity pool rather than being organized as an exchange-traded note.
 However, this structure does require the issuance of a K-1 for tax reporting purposes.